JonathanRReed/ai-stats-raycast-extension/README.md

 - 🚀 **Throughput** – Median tokens/sec and TTFT, with clear color cues.
 - 🏆 **Leaderboards** – Rank by MMLU, GPQA, TPS, TTFT, prices, and more.
 - 📄 **Model Detail Pages** – “About” pages with overview, pricing, throughput, benchmarks, and raw JSON.
-- 📌 **Pin a Model** – Pin upto 10 models and have them in the top of the list when the extension launches.
+- 📌 **Pin a Model** – Pin up to 10 models and have them at the top of the list when the extension launches.

 ## Setup